elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 # **The Internet has decentralized control of information**

 Compare the information landscape in Western countries now to what it was in 1990.
 Today we have easier access to a wider variety of information and narratives, which are often more critical of large institutions and elites than the narratives people were exposed to in the past.
-This criticism has eroded the perceived legitimacy of institutions and elites, as described by [Martin Gurri](https://twitter.com/mgurri) in [The Revolt of the Public](https://www.amazon.com/Revolt-Public-Crisis-Authority-Millennium/dp/1732265143) ([ten minute video version](https://www.youtube.com/watch?v=yhSaPi_zAyY&ab_channel=MartinGurri)).
+This criticism has eroded the legitimacy of institutions and elites, as described by [Martin Gurri](https://twitter.com/mgurri) in [The Revolt of the Public](https://www.amazon.com/Revolt-Public-Crisis-Authority-Millennium/dp/1732265143) ([ten minute video version](https://www.youtube.com/watch?v=yhSaPi_zAyY&ab_channel=MartinGurri)).

 <!---
 Our increased exposure to these narratives is driven by our increased freedom to broadcast narratives with less interference from gatekeepers.